 For instance, we found out that a simple bike tire pump and a lot of arm power can fill a spare tire!

 Many people will disagree with me here and that’s okay.
-However, I have good reasons for this tip.
+However, I have many good reasons for this tip.

 Well, it worked out great for us this way because then the kids are all buckled safely in their car seats in the van while my husband drives the motorhome.

-We once had our oven fly open and our cast iron skillet come screaming out!
+We once had our oven fly open and our cast iron skillet came screaming out!
 A few times we have forgotten to close our refrigerator tight and it flew open spilling food all over the floor.
 We have also had a drawer fly open and the contents spilled everywhere.

 Most recently a piece of debris from a construction site flew up and shattered the side window over my daughter’s bunk bed!!
-Luckily, my husband has not hit by any flying object while driving!
-These are all instances that I am grateful that my children are strapped in the van instead of the RV.
+Luckily, my husband has not been hit by any flying object while driving!
+These are all instances in that I am grateful that my children are strapped in the van instead of the RV.

 We have been full time RVing with our 4 kids since May of 2017.
 During that time we learned so much along the way!
 Not only how to budget accordingly, but how to make the most of every day.

 But I wanted to know ‘why do you say that?’.
 Then my son piped in and said ‘Well our beds are here, all of our toys and stuff are here and we don’t have it anywhere else’.

 Sometimes kids are very matter-of-fact, and I love it!So yes, this is our home.
 We all ‘feel’ at home here and live a much more minimalistic lifestyle traveling full time .
 It was such a freeing feeling to purge most of our unnecessary belongings and begin our life of full time family travel.

 We are thrilled to spend winter in states without snow, summer visiting our extended family in Minnesota and the between months exploring new destinations.
 Living in an RV requires specific items that we never would have otherwise.
 Check out our suggestions of RV necessities before you purchase your RV.